xiaomeow/xiaomeow.github.io/for_pun.md

 There are two kittens on the roof, which one slides off first?
 The one with the lower mew! (where \mu is the coefficient of friction)

+Where in the hospital is the worst place to play hide-and-seek?
+In the I.C.U.

+Why are fruit flies cold?
+Because they have compound ice (compound eyes)

+Why are starfish cooler than humans?
+Because they have more ice/eyes (since they have one eye at the end of each arm, so typically five in total)

+Why does it stop raining after Christmas?
+Because the "rain"-deers/reindeers are gone

 What is a cat's favorite way of holding a pen?
 "Purr.."pen-dicularly!